River Network’s State Policy Hub

 - Searchable, detailed Policy Databases for each major topic with links to policy language, descriptions, and more: find these at the bottom of each topic page

 - Snapshots of exemplary policies by state: click the state names in the Policy Database at the bottom of this page

 - Deep dives highlighting advocacy strategies, victories, and specific policy language: look for the state icons below and throughout the Hub

 - Relevant lessons from network leaders: see the buttons below

-We invite you to search the Hub by focus area, state, and/or relevant keywords.
+We invite you to search the Hub by policy category, state, year, and/or relevant keywords.

 Select a state icon below to go deeper into specific advocacy strategies, victories, and specific policy language.

 Click below to read full-length interviews with the water leaders behind some of the exemplary policies featured in the State Policy Hub.

 In addition to River Network’s State Policy Hub, explore these syntheses of state water policy that we’ve found informative and useful:

 - Water Efficiency and State Scorecard: An Assessment of Laws and Policies, Alliance for Water Efficiency